A framework towards understanding mesoscopic phenomena: Emergent unpredictability, symmetry breaking and dynamics across scales: Emergent discrete stochastic dynamics in nonlinear systems with multiple attractors

 \section{Emergent discrete stochastic dynamics in nonlinear systems with multiple attractors}

 The forgoing discussion focused on systems with bistability.
-For a highly nonlinear, complex system with stochastic elements, there usually will be a large number of attractors.
+For a highly nonlinear, complex system with stochastic elements, there could be a large number of attractors.
 Therefore, on a time scale much longer than the deterministic dynamics that occurs within each basin of attraction, inter-attractor dynamics can be represented as a Markov jump process among a set of discrete states.
-This is an insight one learns from macromolecular dynamics like a protein: Kramers' theory accounts the transition rates between each pair of ``conformational states''; but the dynamics of an enzyme is usually represented by chemical kinetics which represents the conformational states in discrete terms.
-More interestingly, in recent years the Delbr\"{u}ck-Gillespie approach to nonlinear biochemical reaction systems treats each chemical reaction in a mesoscopic volume as a stochastic process, and derives endogenous phenotypic ``cellular states'' \cite{ao_hood, WangPLOS2006, WangPLOS2007, WangBJ2007, WangPNAS2008_2, WangPNAS2010} and cellular evolutionary dynamics \cite{WangBJ2010,WangPNAS2011,qian_iop}.
+This is an insight one learns from macromolecular dynamics like those of a protein: Kramers' theory accounts the transition rates, usually with an exponentially distributed waiting time, between each pair of ``conformational states''; but the dynamics of an enzyme is usually represented by chemical kinetics which represents the conformational states in discrete terms.
+More interestingly, in recent years the Delbr\"{u}ck-Gillespie approach to nonlinear biochemical reaction systems treats each elementary chemical reaction in a mesoscopic volume as a stochastic process, and derives endogenous phenotypic ``cellular states'' \cite{sasai_wolynes_03, ao_hood, WangPNAS2008_1, WangADP2015, WangBJ2007, WangPLCB2007, WangPNAS2014} and cellular evolutionary dynamics \cite{WangPNAS2011,qian_iop}.
 Robustness of a cellular state and punctuated equilibrium in state transitions are necessary consequences of this dynamics description.